Oswaldo Cabrera Player Props: Yankees vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 25th-ranked team ERA across all MLB pitching staffs (4.70).
+- The White Sox have a 4.70 team ERA that ranks 25th across all MLB pitching staffs.

-- White Sox pitchers combine to surrender 86 total home runs at a clip of 1.4 per game (second-most in the league).
+- White Sox pitchers combine to give up 86 total home runs at a clip of 1.4 per game (second-most in the league).

 © 2023 Data Skrive.
 All rights reserved.